3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Case studies

 The testing set consisted of the 52 2D phantoms described in Section \ref{sec:cs_references}, thus allowing us to evaluate the accuracy of the network for both in-distribution (types B, C) and out-of-distribution data (types A, D).

-Figure \ref{mapping1} reports examples of learned reconstructed images of four breast types.
+Fig. \ref{mapping1} reports examples of learned reconstructed images of four breast types.
 The top row corresponds to the early stopped WISE reconstruction after 35 iterations, and the bottom row shows the output of the neural network.
 The corresponding ground truth images and reference reconstructions are shown in Fig. \ref{fig:ref_recon_examples}.
 The proposed learning approach improved the visual quality of the images, leading to sharper tissue interfaces.
 Table \ref{tab:dl} and Fig. \ref{fig:box_dl} show quantitative evaluations on the test dataset.
 The reported MSE and SSIM values are stratified by breast types: breast types A and D (out of distribution) have a larger median MSE and smaller median SSIM than types B and C (in distribution).
-While the reported MSE and SSIM are comparable (or sometimes even better) than those reported for the reference reconstructions in Table \ref{tab:ref_recon}, the learned reconstruction method may mistakenly introduce some fine structures (\emph{hallucinations}) that are not existing in the ground truth image \cite{bhadra2020hallucinations}.
+While the reported MSE and SSIM are comparable (or sometimes even better) than those reported for the reference reconstructions in Table \ref{tab:ref_recon}, the learned reconstruction method may mistakenly introduce some fine structures (\emph{hallucinations}\footnote{Hallucinations are a specific type of image artifact that are attributable to the prior employed by a reconstruction method and cannot be produced by use of the measurement data alone.}) that are not existing in the ground truth image \cite{9424044}.
 An example is shown in Fig. \ref{fig:hallu}.
 This case study demonstrates that, while deep learning methods can be used to enhance perceived and quantitative image quality, their results must be interpreted with particular care due to the possibility of introducing \emph{hallucinated} features in the image.